Royce Lewis Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 15th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in the league.

-- The Red Sox have a 4.42 team ERA that ranks 19th among all league pitching staffs.
+- The Red Sox have a 4.40 team ERA that ranks 19th across all MLB pitching staffs.

-- The Red Sox rank 21st in baseball in home runs allowed (86 total, 1.2 per game).
+- Red Sox pitchers combine to give up 87 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- Paxton (2-1) takes the mound for the Red Sox in his seventh start of the season.
-He has a 3.09 ERA in 32 2/3 innings pitched, with 44 strikeouts.
+- Crawford (1-3 with a 3.98 ERA and 41 strikeouts in 40 2/3 innings pitched) gets the start for the Red Sox, his sixth of the season.

-- His most recent appearance was on Monday against the Colorado Rockies, when the lefty went six innings, surrendering no earned runs while giving up four hits.
+- The righty's last time out came on Tuesday against the Colorado Rockies, when he threw four innings, surrendering four earned runs while giving up five hits.

-- The 34-year-old has amassed an ERA of 3.09, with 12.4 strikeouts per nine innings, in six games this season.
-Opponents have a .221 batting average against him.
+- In 13 games this season, the 27-year-old has amassed an ERA of 3.98, with 9.1 strikeouts per nine innings.
+Opponents are batting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.